RaphaelHebert/nsdpy/docs/main.md

 <div style="background:#FFEC3A; padding:5%"><p style="text-align: center;"><b> WARNING . .</b>

 The **-g** option retreives the the .gff3 files form the URL provided by NCBI GUI as the Entrez APIs do not provide a way to download these files.
-As this way to programatically retrveive these files does not follow NCBI policy.
+This procedure does not follow NCBI policy.
 For more information check: [NCBI policies](https://www.ncbi.nlm.nih.gov/home/about/policies/).

 </div>
 </br>